Rajasthani people

-Rajasthani people or Rajasthanis are a group of Indo-Aryan peoples native to Rajasthan ("the land of kings"), a state in Northern India.
-Their language, Rajasthani, is a part of the western group of Indo-Aryan languages.
+The Rajasthani people or Rajasthanis are a group of Indo-Aryan peoples native to Rajasthan ("the land of kings"), a state in Northern India.
+Their languages, Rajasthani, is a part of the western group of Indo-Aryan languages.

 History

 The first mention of the word Rajasthan comes from the works of George Thomas (Military Memories) and James Tod (Annals).
 Rajasthan literally means the Land of Kingdoms.
 However, western Rajasthan and eastern Gujarat were part of "Gurjaratra".
 The local dialects of the time use the expression Rājwār, the place or land of kings, later Rajputana.

 Maharana Pratap, a ruler and great warrior of his time.